 While this is obvious, it’s worth stating, as it’s very easy to get carried away during the planning phase.
 Before you know it, you’ve committed to spending far too much money.

 You should also make sure that you put about 20% of your overall budget into a contingency allowance.
 Even with the best plan, unexpected things can and will occur during your build.
 A couple of relevant quotes here are, “Hope for the best, but plan for the worst,” and “Better to have it and not need it, then need it and not have it.”

 So if your budget is $50,000, you should plan to spend $40,000 and place $10,000 into your contingency fund.
 If, after completion, you still have the contingency funds left over, great!
 Use them for landscaping, cladding, high-quality appliances, or nicer furnishings.
-Maybe a carport or covered porch.
+Maybe a carport or an elevated deck.
 There are always things you can add if you have extra, but it’s harder to scale back when you’re in the middle of the build.

 With self-builders in particular, site preparation is often an overlooked step because it doesn’t feel productive and is something that can be done, as and when it’s needed.

 We recommend that you don’t fall into this trap.

 Site preparation involves a lot of boring, but crucial tasks.
 For instance, clearing off debris and leveling the site.
 Marking out where your foundations will be dug.